Category: Musings

 But MIT physicist Max Tegmark mathematically ruled this out because there is such a scale difference between subatomic particles and a molecule.
 He calculated 23 orders of magnitude in the, if I got this right, scale differences.

-And for us non-mathy types, this means 100,000,000,000,000,000,000,000.
+And for us non-mathy types, 23 orders of magnitude means 100,000,000,000,000,000,000,000.
 That’s how much the subatomic effect would have to scale up to influence a molecule.
 And I hadn’t thought about this, but of course what this mean is that any randomness subatomic level would be reduced to averages before they could influence the behavior of a molecule.

-But because I have probably done more reading on the brain, the most compelling evidence to me are the studies in which fMRIs show there is activity in our brain before we are conscious of intending to do a voluntary act.
+But because I have probably done more reading on the brain, the most compelling evidence to me are the studies in which fMRIs show there is activity in our brain before we are conscious of making decisions or intending to do a voluntary act.
 1

 So damn.